 | Haiku 4.5 | $0.80 | $4 |

-For most marketing data queries — things like writing SQL and summarizing results — Sonnet is the sweet spot.
+For most marketing data queries, things like writing SQL and summarizing results, Sonnet is the sweet spot.
 It's smart enough to handle the work without the premium you'd pay for Opus.

 - Movie 1 (A New Hope): You watch it.
 You pay for one ticket.
-Easy.

 - Movie 2 (The Empire Strikes Back): To watch this, the theater forces you to watch A New Hope again first.
 You pay for two tickets.

-That means the fifth message in a conversation carries the full weight of the previous four exchanges as input.
+By the time you get to The Rise of Skywalker (the 9th turn in your conversation), you are paying for nine tickets just to see one new movie.
+In API terms: the fifth message in a conversation carries the full weight of the previous four exchanges.
 By turn ten, you might be sending 10,000+ input tokens before the user's actual question even factors in.

 A Real Example: How Much Does a Marketing Data Query Cost?